rosiegalezia/react-portfolio/README.md

 A portfolio created using React to implement the skills learnt in Week 13 of the 16 week front-end web development bootcamp.

+This project meets all the grading criteria:

+* Uses React ✅

+* Includes navigation with `React Router`, dynamic rendering, or another third part router ✅

+* Contains:
+    * Name ✅
+    * Link to GitHub Profile ✅
+    * Link to LinkedIn Page ✅
+    * Email Address ✅
+    * PDF resume ✅

+* Contains the minimum components required:

+*  App:
+  *  The top level component and renders all necessary children components ✅

+*  Header:
+  *  Must be rendered across the entire site ✅
+  *  Must Contain a Navbar ✅

+*  Project Gallery:
+  *  Must render dynamically 6 instances of the Project component ✅
+    * Project data stored in a JSON file and imported into the project ✅

+*  Project:
+  *  Must be a reusable component that ingests JSON data as a props and renders a single instance for each project ✅
+  *  Must utilize router props to properly render the right project based on user selection
+  *  Must render the following info:
+    *  Project title ✅
+    *  Link to the deployed version ✅
+    *  Link to the GitHub repository ✅
+    *  GIF or screenshot of the deployed application ⚠️

+*  Contact:
+  *  Must have contact information ✅
+  *  Have a contact form for handling events ✅

+*  Home - a welcome landing page that contains:
+    * Name ✅
+    * A Headshot ⚠️
+    * Brand statement ✅
+    * Indication that this is a portfolio site ⚠️

+* User experience is intuitive and easy to navigate ✅

+* User interface style is clean and polished ✅

+* Application uses a color scheme other than the default Bootstrap color palette ✅

 ## Table of Contents

 - [Installation](#installation)